-- a) A claim of procedural irregularity that affected the outcome of the matter; - b) A claim that the Title IX Coordinator, Administrator, and/or Hearing Officer had a conflict of interest or bias for or against complainants or respondents generally or the individual complainant or respondent that affected the outcome of the matter; or - c) A claim that there is new evidence to present that is sufficient to alter the decision.
+- a) A claim of procedural irregularity that affected the outcome of the matter; - b) A claim that the Title IX Coordinator, Administrator, and/or Hearing Officer had a conflict of interest or bias for or against complainants or respondents generally or the individual complainant or respondent that affected the outcome of the matter; or - c) A claim that there is new evidence to present that is sufficient to alter the decision that was not reasonably available at the time of the determination.

 An individual's notice of appeal does not suspend the imposition of sanctions or interim measures until the appeal is finally decided.
-If an appeal is upheld, the sanctions will be reversed and the affected party will be made whole.
+If an appeal is upheld, the sanctions will be reversed.

-If the Title IX Appellate Officer determines there is merit for an appeal, the facts of the incident will be reviewed with the party, typically in a personal meeting between the Vice President for Finance and Business Affairs.
+If the Title IX Appellate Officer determines there is merit for an appeal, the facts of the incident will be reviewed with the party, typically in a personal meeting with the Title IX Appellate Officer.
 Appeals, if granted, can result in one of the following:

-- a) The original determination/sanction will be upheld. - b) The original determination/sanction will be modified. - c) A new investigation will be scheduled.
+- a) The original determination/sanction will be upheld. - b) The original determination/sanction will be modified. - c) A new hearing will be scheduled.

-Right to an Advisor
+7.5(a) Right to an Advisor

-Both the complainant and the respondent have the right to be assisted by an advisor of their choice so long as that person is free of conflicts of interest and bias.
+Both complainants and respondents have the right to be assisted by an advisor of their choice.
 The purpose of the advisor is to support an individual during the Grievance Procedure, including accompanying the individual to in-person interviews or other meetings during the process.

-- a) The advisor may not appear in lieu of the complainant or the respondent or speak on their behalf in either in-person or written communications to the University.
-The advisor may not communicate directly with the investigator(s), the Title IX Coordinator, the Title IX Administrator, or any other University official involved in the Grievance Procedure and may not interrupt or otherwise delay the Grievance Procedure. - b) Advisors may have access to information concerning a case only when accompanying a party (for in-person access to information) or when a party has given permission for the advisor to be copied on emails or other correspondence (for access to written communications).
-An advisor's access to such information is subject to the same limitations as those placed upon the parties and conditioned upon the advisor's agreement to maintain the confidentiality of any student educational records or other confidential information.
+- a) With the sole exception of direct cross examination of parties and witnesses as part of a hearing under the Title IX rules, for cases that fall under those provisions, the advisor may not appear in lieu of the complainant or the respondent or speak on their behalf in either in-person or written communications to the University.
+The advisor may not communicate directly with the investigator(s), the Title IX Coordinator, the Title IX Administrator, or any other University official involved in the Grievance Procedure and may not interrupt or otherwise delay the Grievance Procedure, except during the course of cross examination, where applicable, and to raise reasonable objections during the hearing process on behalf of their party. - b) Advisors may have access to information concerning a case only when accompanying a party (for in-person access to information) or when a party has given permission for the advisor to be copied on emails or other correspondence (for access to written communications).
+An advisor's access to such information is subject to the same limitations as those placed upon the parties and conditioned upon the advisor's agreement to maintain the confidentiality of any student educational records or other confidential information, as applicable under law.